meilisearch/devrel/assets/information.md

 ## Product Description

 ### Short
-MeiliSearch is an open source, blazingly fast and hyper relevant search-engine.
+MeiliSearch is an open source, blazingly fast, and hyper relevant search engine.

 ### Long
 MeiliSearch is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.